ishack79/analytics-prototype/README.md

 ### Map Controls

+- **Map Switcher**: Use the buttons in the top-right to switch between MapLibre GL JS and Mapbox GL JS
 - **Pan**: Click and drag to move around the map
 - **Zoom**: Use mouse wheel or pinch gestures
 - **Rotate**: Right-click and drag to rotate the view